SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/EPM_Integration_Training/Connectors/ConnectorsVisChainsFields.md

 # Visibility of chains and fields

-Within the EPM Manager connector, it is possible to configure the visibility of a Chain or a Field.
+Within the EPM Manager connector, it is possible to configure the visibility of a chain or a field.

-To enable this functionality, it is necessary to add a `<display>` tag within the corresponding Chain or Field.
-Additionally, a Read-Write parameter needs to be created for each Chain or Field.
-This parameter will allow users to configure visibility of these items according to their requirements.
+To enable this functionality:

+- Add a `<display>` tag within the corresponding chain or field.
+- Create a read-write parameter for each chain or field.
+This parameter will make it possible to configure the visibility of these items when necessary.

 ## Example parameter